keithalewis/papers/um_slides.md

 * _I will give you this on these dates if you will give me that on those dates._

-* These have existed since before recorded history.
+* Derivatives must have existed since before recorded history.

-* Korg no longer trades 10 arrowheads today with Grok for 1 bearskin at the next full moon.

 ---

 ## Mapping Finance to Math

-* Black-Scholes/Merton showed how to value a derivative.
+* Black-Scholes/Merton showed how to value a option.

-* The latter two won Nobel prizes for that assuming continuous hedging.
+* The latter two won Nobel prizes for that _assuming continuous hedging_.

 * A Nobel prize awaits someone who comes up with a practical theory not assuming that.